Firestorm0986/CSA-blog-site/_posts/2023-8-23-bash-and-linux.md

 toc: true
 comments: true
 layout: default
-title: Custom To-Do list
+title: Bash and Linux
-description: This is a to-do list generator to get used to html, css, and js
+description: This is a file that holds common bash commands and other git commands
 courses: { csa: {week: 1} }
 type: hacks
 ---